patrickkunka/datepicker/README.md

 });
 ```

-By default, each datepicker will be instantiation with the following default options:
+By default, each datepicker will be instantiation with the following default options.
+Each option is documented below.

 ```js
 {